tillchen/blog/README.md

 # blog
 This repository contains my blog using Jekyll.
+And it's no longer used since I migrated to Hugo.